supervisely-ecosystem/copy-project-between-instances/README.md

 ## How To Use

 1. Create new team on `source` instance.
 Copy project to this team.
+Let's call this project: `project_to_share`.
 2. Create and invite user to this team.
 This new User has access only to projects in special team, all data in other teams is private.
-3. Share `project_id` and user's `api_token` with your labeling provider.
+3. Share `id` of `project_to_share` and user's `api_token` with your labeling provider.
+4. Lebeling provider has to run app and in modal window define `SERVER_ADDRESS`, `id` of project that should be copied and `API_TOKEN`.
+5. Project (images/annotations/images metadata) is copied to current team/workspace with the same name.